dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 >
 > From this paradoxical vantange, they were moreso capable of ensuring
 > a stable rollout of industrialization & modernization.
 They became
-> the first civilization to disappear and di so intentionally, with
+> the first civilization to disappear and did so intentionally, with
 > the idea that they were retreating into cultural fragments that
 > would be distributed across the world.
 These fragments would
 > interweave in spiral fashion across the astral plane.
 Thousands of